 This council went on to condemn and make it illegal for any printer to print any version of the scriptures other than their approved version.

-There it is, the use of the word “Bible” has slowly grown to mean a book that contains the collection of books that Christians consider sacred scripture.
+There it is, the use of the word “Bible” has slowly grown to mean a book that is the collection of books that are sacred scripture.
 But it is not a scriptural term.
-And different Bibles have different collections of Books.
+Different Bibles have different collections of Books.
 The Vulgate, the first set of scriptures to be called the bible, is the recognized bible of the Catholic Church.

 Only prophets can speak God’s words.
-And only prophets are recognized in the scriptures as ones to be able to recognize whether something is a true prophecy.
+Only prophets are recognized in the scriptures as ones to be able to recognize whether something is a true prophecy.

 Still, believers are called to “rightly divide” the scriptures which means that we must have some ability to understand the meanings of scripture and to recognize when scriptures are not rightly divided.